brownan/G2/README.rst

   PLAYLIST_MAX
     Set this to the maximum number of songs each user can have in playlist at a time

+  PLAYLIST_SOFT_TIME_LIMIT
+    Set this to the maximum number of minutes a user can occupy on the playlist.
+This is a soft limit, they can add a song that exceeds this limit, but cannot add more songs after that.
+In other words, if their time on the playlist exceeds this value, they cannot add more songs.

   REPLAY_INTERVAL
     Set this to the time until a song can be added again, in hours